wamimi/Nelly-Njeri/README.md

-- 👋 Hi, I’m @Nelly-Njeri
+- 👋 Hi, I’m @NellyNjeri
 - 👀 I’m interested in Software Development, Blockchain Development and Machine Learning.
 - 🌱 I’m currently learning Rust and Solidity
 - 💞️ I’m looking to collaborate on Projects on Software Development and Blockchain Development.